Skip to main content

 tcb hosting deploy -e envId

-After the deployment is complete, you can access the website through the following methods:
+After deployment is complete, you can access the website via the following methods:

-• View the assigned default domain name in the console
+• View the assigned default domain in the console